Best Breakdown Cover Guide

 Is breakdown cover worth getting?

-While car insurance protects you against accidents and other drivers, breakdown cover protects you when your car runs into an emergency maintenance issues.
+While car insurance protects you against accidents and other drivers, breakdown cover protects you when your car runs into an emergency maintenance issues, whether you're in the UK or even Europe.

 Whether you break down on your way to work or on the motorway halfway home, breakdown cover lets you call out assistance to sort you out.
 Your annual premiums should get you a number of free call outs over the year so you can get back on the road in no time.